NoahLE/Developer-Notes/content/raspberry-pi/raspian-lite.md

 I'd recommend changing these options:

-1. Change the password for `pi` (Option 1)
-   1. Optional if you delete this account
+1. Change the password for `pi` by running the `passwd` command (Optional if you delete this account)
 2. Change the locale (Option 4 -> I1)
    1. Use spacebar to select and unselect options and enter to proceed
    2. I recommend using UTF-8